sabifo4/VSpipe/README.md

 Currently, `VSpipe` runs in Mac OS X, the Windows Linux Subsystem, and Linux distributions (we have only tested VSpipe in Ubuntu, but it should work in any other Linux distribution).

 Please, download the [`VSpipe.tar.gz`](https://github.com/sabifo4/VSpipe/releases/download/v1.0/VSpipe.tar.gz) file and follow the instructions to install the dependencies on which `VSpipe` relies:

-   a) Linux users, please follow the instructions [here](https://github.com/sabifo4/VSpipe/blob/master/Installation/Install_dependencies_Ubuntu.md).
+   * Linux users, please follow the instructions [here](https://github.com/sabifo4/VSpipe/blob/master/Installation/Install_dependencies_Ubuntu.md).
-   b) Mac OS X, please follow the instructions [here](https://github.com/sabifo4/VSpipe/blob/master/Installation/Install_dependencies_MacOSX.md).
+   * Mac OS X, please follow the instructions [here](https://github.com/sabifo4/VSpipe/blob/master/Installation/Install_dependencies_MacOSX.md).
-   c) WLS users, please follow the instructions [here](https://github.com/sabifo4/VSpipe/blob/master/Installation/Install_dependencies_WLS.md).
+   * WLS users, please follow the instructions [here](https://github.com/sabifo4/VSpipe/blob/master/Installation/Install_dependencies_WLS.md).

 For a quick start, follow the tutorial [here](https://github.com/sabifo4/VSpipe/tree/master/Tutorial).
 *More tutorials to come describing several options on how to carry out virtual screenings with `VSpipe`.